Punctuation Rules: Do They Really Matter?

 Someone was spot-on when they claimed, “Correct punctuation saves lives.”

-You can take inspiration from grammar mavens—Game of Thrones’ Stannis Baratheon, The Lord of Grammar, or Josie Geller, Drew Barrymore’s grammar-obsessed character from Never Been Kissed—and begin your journey toward perfecting your punctuation game.
+You can take inspiration from grammar mavens—Game of Thrones’ Stannis Baratheon, The Lord of Grammar, or Josie Geller, Drew Barrymore’s grammar-obsessed character from Never Been Kissed—and begin your journey toward perfecting your punctuation game and understanding the importance of punctuation in writing.
 But it’s easier said and almost never done.
 Even if you have the resolve, time will always be a major constraint.
 And even if you have both the time and resolve, mastering the Art of Punctuation is nothing less than climbing Everest.

 Fortunately, you live in a world where there are online writing assistants driven by artificial intelligence.
 Trinka AI, a next-generation writing assistant, designed for academic and scientific writing, is the latest to hit the global market, and it’s already ahead of the curve.
 Even better, it’s available for free.
 Not only punctuation, Trinka checks and corrects all aspects of your writing, including 3,000+ complex grammar errors, technical phrasing, and academic tone; suggests phrasing preferred by the AMA; fixes incorrect sentence structure and word choice; rectifies vague and biased language; and also makes your writing concise.
 In short, Trinka makes poor writing good and good writing better.